NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

 #### Amazon S3

-In order to begin encoding your video file, you needto have a video file in Amazon Simple Storage Service S3.
+In order to begin encoding your video file, you need to have a video file in Amazon Simple Storage Service S3.

 1. Start by navigating to S3 in your AWS console.